Victor Herbert (album): LP track listing

-Decca released a 45rpm set of 7" vinyl titled Bing Crosby Sings Victor Herbert Songs Decca 9-111 in 1951 containing the same songs with the addition of "I Might Be Your Once-in-a-While" and "Indian Summer" and a 10" vinyl LP Bing Crosby Sings Victor Herbert Songs Decca DL 5355 with the same track listing.
+Decca released a 45 rpm set of 7-inch vinyl titled Bing Crosby Sings Victor Herbert Songs Decca 9-111 in 1951 containing the same songs with the addition of "I Might Be Your Once-in-a-While" and "Indian Summer" and a 10-inch vinyl LP Bing Crosby Sings Victor Herbert Songs Decca DL 5355 with the same track listing.
 Recording dates follow song titles.